georgefprice/georgefprice.github.io/_research/PreviousResearch.md

 ---
 title: "Previous Research"
-excerpt: "## Phd Thesis: Modelling of Solute Transport Past a Disordered Uptake Field
+excerpt: "## Phd Thesis - Modelling of Solute Transport Past a Disordered Uptake Field (The University of Manchester, 2017-2021)

 Abstract: